This year I decided to jump on board the growing trend of ‘Veganuary’ to see what it was all about.

 You realise what you CAN live without

 In the past I have always dismissed the idea of veganism, saying that I ABSOLUTELY CANNOT live without cheese.
 But I’ve done it.
 One whole month without eating cheese.
-Amazingly, apart from one brief craving resulting in my purchase of some questionable vegan cheese, I’ve barely given it a second thought.
+And amazingly, apart from one brief craving resulting in my purchase of some questionable vegan cheese, I’ve barely given it a second thought.

 I have found lots of companies that produce certified vegan food are the more ‘conscious’ manufacturers in the food industry.
 Vegan food is often organic, palm oil free (or certified sustainable palm oil), recyclable and has responsibly sourced packaging… the list goes on.

 With higher standards of production comes an increase in price.
 Many processed or pre-prepared vegan foods (e.g. pies, vegan cheese, tofu) are often pricier than other basic products you’ll find on the shelves.
 This means that these lifestyle choices are not attainable for everyone.